Ziagen Dosage

 The recommended Ziagen dose for treating adults (17 years old and older) with HIV or AIDS is Ziagen 300 mg twice daily or 600 mg once daily.
 One study suggested that people who took Ziagen 600 mg once daily (instead of Ziagen 300 mg twice daily) had a higher risk of developing dangerous allergic reactions.
 Ziagen should be used in combination with other HIV medications, as part of an HIV "cocktail" (this is known as Highly Active Anti-Retroviral Therapy, or HAART).

 The recommended Ziagen dose for treating HIV or AIDS in adolescents and children (age 3 months to 16 years old) is based on weight.
-The recommended dose is Ziagen 8 mg per kg (about 3.6 mg per pound) twice daily, up to a maximum dose of Ziagen 300 mg twice daily.
-Ziagen should be used in combination with other HIV medications.
+The recommended dose for Ziagen oral solution (liquid) is 8 mg per kg (about 3.6 mg per pound) twice daily, up to a maximum dose of Ziagen 300 mg twice daily.

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD

-Last reviewed by: Kristi Monson, PharmD;
+Last reviewed by: Kristi Monson, PharmD